-I’ve been vegetarian on and off most of my life and vegan for a few short years, but in that time I’ve been asked ONE question more than any other.
+I’ve been vegan for a few short years and vegetarian on and off for most of my life, but in that time I’ve been asked ONE question more than any other.
 And I’m here to tell you it is both irritating and incredibly misguided: where do you get your protein from?

 And the diet market is awash with protein shakes, protein bars and balls offering that all important energy needed for athletic prowess.
 So it’s little wonder so many of us feel our diet is lacking without an abundance of the powerful stuff.

 But as with anything in marketing, it’s super important to read behind the headlines.
 Never more so when shifting your diet to something new, exciting and, perhaps, a little bit unknown.

 My first indication there was literally nothing wrong with my diet was a very healthy pregnancy.
 The second was the fact I’d never felt healthier, or more active.
 When I made the switch to a plant-based diet back in 2016, veganism was on the rise, but not to the extent it is now.

 This year, 400,000 people signed up to eat vegan for 30 days in Veganuary, the best year since the campaign launched in 2014 and almost double the figures on Veganuary 2019 (250,000).

 I never took the official vegan pledge myself, but every year I watch in wonder as more and more people sign up and hosts of plant-based folk pop up too; from athletes like boxer David Haye to cyclists and runners, it’s totally possible to achieve big athletic feats without the meat-based sources of protein.
 In fact, many say they’ve increased their fitness since making the change.

 So there are more people than ever choosing plants over meat, yet the endless question and myths remain.
 And the protein myth is perhaps the most innocuous of the bunch.